TritonDataCenter/manta-storspan/README.md

-# manta-storspan: create a set of objects on each Manta storage node
+# manta-storspan: create a minimal set of Manta objects spanning all storage servers

 Creates test objects in Manta, locates them using a Manta job, and repeats the process until at least one object has been created on each storage server.
 Upon